kaleighsaphire/mern-project/README.md

 <li>On the Journal page, add/store/delete a journal entry.</li>
 <li>On Library page, add/store/delete a book with its title, author and genre.</li>
 <li>The selected book genres are represented with colour coding on the books.</li>
+<li>Wish list page for books you would like to purchase.</li>
 <li>Show/hide form entry components.</li>
+<li>Book created on Library page, own:true.
+Book created on Wish List page, own:false.</li>
 </ul>

 <h2>Future Features</h2>